jujudiary/algebraicFunctions/README.md

 # algebraicFunctions
-WebGL application to render algebraic functions
-This is my first use of GitHub
+I am starting this project to present a method for computing and web-based displaying of algebraic functions using a combination of Mathematica, WebGL and Javascript.